 - Don’t take anything with you except your keys and your glasses.
 In particular, leave behind any notes you may have used to keep track of the particulars of your case, any journals you may have kept, and your cellphone.
 Otherwise, you may be asked to give the opposing attorney copies of your records, emails, or texts.

 - Arrive a few minutes early and walk in with your attorney.
 This gives you time to scope out the restroom and find the water fountain or coffee pot.
 This also prevents you from having to walk in alone in front of the opposing party and their counsel (which can be daunting and uncomfortable and throw you off).

 - Wear nice clothing.
 What that means may vary from person to person, but you want to look presentable — like you’re heading into court.
 You are being inspected and evaluated, so you want to avoid anything that might be considered outlandish.

-It’s also important to to talk about your litigation strategy going in to the deposition with your counsel.
+It’s also important to talk about your litigation strategy going into the deposition with your counsel.
 You’ll probably be reminded that you should always wait until you hear the entire question being asked before you answer and to never guess.
 It’s better to admit that you don’t remember something or that you don’t understand the question than say something that’s incorrect.